arttu76/xfer/README.md

   -h, --help                display help for command
 ```

-...but most of time time just can just start it without any options:
+...but most of time time ypu can just start it without any options:

 ```
 $ xfer